uclahs-cds/pipeline-align-DNA/README.md

 ---

+## Discussions

+- [Issue tracker](https://github.com/uclahs-cds/pipeline-align-DNA/issues/) to report errors and enhancement ideas.
+- Discussions can take place in [<pipeline> discussions](https://github.com/uclahs-cds/pipeline-align-DNA/discussions/)
+- [<pipeline> Pull Requests](https://github.com/uclahs-cds/pipeline-align-DNA/pulls) are also open for discussion.

+---

+## Contributors

+Please see list of [Contributors](https://github.com/uclahs-cds/pipeline-align-DNA/graphs/contributors) at GitHub.

+---

 ## License

-Authors: Benjamin Carlin, Chenghao Zhu (ChenghaoZhu@mednet.ucla.edu), Aaron Holmes (AHolmes@mednet.ucla.edu), Takafumi Yamaguchi (TYamaguchi@mednet.ucla.edu), Aakarsh Anand (AakarshAnand@mednet.ucla.edu), Yash Patel (YashPatel@mednet.ucla.edu)
+Authors: Benjamin Carlin, Chenghao Zhu (ChenghaoZhu@mednet.ucla.edu), Aaron Holmes (AHolmes@mednet.ucla.edu), Takafumi Yamaguchi (TYamaguchi@mednet.ucla.edu), Aakarsh Anand (AakarshAnand@mednet.ucla.edu), Yash Patel (YashPatel@mednet.ucla.edu), Joseph Salmingo (JSalmingo@mednet.ucla.edu)

 Align-DNA is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

 Align-DNA aligned paired-end reads using the BWA-MEM2 and/or HISAT2 aligners.

-Copyright (C) 2020-2022 University of California Los Angeles ("Boutros Lab") All rights reserved.
+Copyright (C) 2020-2024 University of California Los Angeles ("Boutros Lab") All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.